 - Learn more about the recovery process.
 Our website has many resources about the nature of our addiction and how we might best navigate our recovery journey.
 In addition, there’s a rich body of literature from other Twelve-Step programs that we can lean on to better inform our healing process and to learn more about the time-tested methods which have helped millions of other addicts find sobriety.

 - Find a sponsor and work the steps.
 We have benefitted from asking somebody we resonate with to sponsor us and working the Twelve Steps together with them, which is the vital and transformative basis of our long-term recovery from our addiction.
 A great way to connect with potential sponsors is to make outreach calls with other members who are sober and working the Steps.
 As we are a growing fellowship, some members have had success finding sponsors in other Twelve-Step programs while consulting with a more experienced ITAA member on tech-specific issues.

 Those of us who have followed all of these suggestions have noticed great changes, and have begun to experience freedom.
 As we progress in our recovery journey, we continue developing insights about ourselves and about which tools are most helpful for our long-term sobriety.
 More and more we’re able to engage with our lives from a grounded, honest, and sober place.
 We begin to find a richness and fullness of existence that far exceeds what we imagined possible when we first entered recovery.

-[This page has been written by ITAA’s Web Content Committee and has not been formally approved by the fellowship as a whole.
-If you would like to share feedback or contribute to our efforts, we would love to hear from you and we encourage you to join one of our meetings.
+[This page has been written by ITAA’s Web Content Committee.
+If you would like to share feedback or contribute to our efforts, we would love to hear from you or have you join one of our meetings.
 More details can be found on the Service Committees page.]